1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Combine Remedies

-• Warm sitz baths + topical treatments + stool softeners.
+• Warm sitz baths + topical treatments + stool softeners

 2. Optimize Your Diet

-• Push your daily fiber intake to 25–30 grams.
+• Increase fiber intake to 25–30 grams/day

-• Monitor caffeine that can irritate your bowels.
+• Limit caffeine that can irritate bowels

 3. Track Progress

-• Adjust water and fiber until you hit the sweet spot.
+• Adjust water and fiber until balanced

 4. Use Medications When Advised

-• Only use prescription creams under medical guidance.
+• Prescription creams only under medical supervision

 5. Practice Patience

-• Most fissures heal in 4–6 weeks with proper care.
+• Most fissures heal in 4–6 weeks with proper care

-Section 7: Medical Treatments and When to Seek Treatment for Anal Fissures
+Section 7: Medical Treatments and When to Seek Treatment

 Medical Treatments